Pennsylvania Dutch Country: High-Dutch Pennsylvania

-These Deutschländer immigrated to Pennsylvania Dutch cities, where many came to prominence in matters of the church, newspapers and urban business.
-Later, after the creation of the first unified German Empire in 1871, the term "Dutchlander" came to refer to the nationality of people from the Pennsylvania Dutch Country.
+These European Germans immigrated to Pennsylvania Dutch cities, where many came to prominence in matters of the church, newspapers and urban business.
+After the 1871 unification of the first German Empire, the term "Dutchlander" came to refer to the nationality of people from the Pennsylvania Dutch Country.

 Geography

 Geographically the area referred to as Amish/Dutch country centers on the cities of Allentown, Hershey, Lancaster, Reading, and York.
 Pennsylvania Dutch Country encompasses the counties of Lancaster, York, Adams, Franklin, Dauphin, Cumberland, Lebanon, Berks, Northampton, Montgomery, Lehigh, Schuylkill, Snyder, Union, Juniata, Mifflin, Huntingdon, Northumberland, and Centre.
 Pennsylvania Dutch immigrants would spread from this area outwards outside the Pennsylvania borders between the mountains along river valleys into neighboring Maryland (Washington, Frederick, and Carroll counties), West Virginia, New Jersey (Warren and northern Hunterdon counties), Virginia (Shenandoah Valley), and North Carolina.
 The larger region has been historically referred to as Greater Pennsylvania.
 The historic Pennsylvania Dutch diaspora in Ontario, Canada, has been referred to as Little Pennsylvania.

 The area lies in the Piedmont region of the Appalachian Mountains.
 The landscape is marked by rolling, wooded hills, deep stream valleys, and fertile soils.
 The Susquehanna River bisects the region and provides its drainage.